 - Use a limited amount of fonts and colors.
 Having too many fonts can be confusing and draw attention away from the main point of your graphic.
 Using a set of two or three repeating colors and one font is recommended.

 - Know the dimensions of your project beforehand.
 Depending on the platform you select, it may be difficult or cost a fee to change the dimensions of your project once you’ve started.
 Knowing what size your design needs to be is important so that this issue does not arise.
+Many programs and software provide specific dimensions based off of specific platforms.

 Accessibility Considerations #